andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 ## Tricks Arising
 I've alluded to "tricks" that I learned as I went.
 It seems to me that these are going to become more and more key as I progress through my maths journey.
 The ones I have so far are:

-* _Many patterns you can spot visually_ - take time to lay out your problem in a way which is clear.
+### Many patterns you can spot visually
+Take time to lay out your problem in a way which is clear.
 Areas which are not symmetrical after you have done this may be worthy of attention

-* _Have lots of space around your problems as you work_ - this feels (to me at least) as if it creates a corresponding mental (working memory?) space.
-It also helps when trying to spot viaual elements
+### Have lots of space around your problems as you work
+This feels (to me at least) as if it creates a corresponding mental (working memory?) space.
+It also helps when trying to spot viaual elements.

+### Eliminate the impossible
-* _Eliminate the impossible_ - what can't happen?
-This shrinks the problem space, and gives you less to think about, allowing you to focus
+What _can't_ happen?
+This shrinks the problem space, and gives you less to think about, allowing you to focus.

-* _Break the problem into smaller, more manageable pieces_ - then work back up to the complete solution - again, simplify
+### Break the problem into smaller, more manageable pieces
+Then work back up to the complete solution - again, simplify.

-* _Start from zero, and then work up, one step at a time_ - self-explanatory really
+### Start from zero, and then work up, one step at a time
+Self-explanatory this one really.

-* _If the order of terms makes no difference to the result, use this to your advantage_ - Are you going to draw out 517 x 1001 or 1001 x 517?
-Pick the one which makes things easier
+### If the order of terms makes no difference to the result, use this to your advantage
+Are you going to draw out 517 x 1001 or 1001 x 517?
+Pick the one which makes things easier.

 ## Additional Notes
 Well, thats it for this post on the first two Gelfand-chunks.
 But before I close, a few other things seemed to relevant to bring out as they form part of the basic idiom of mathematics and algebra we are examining here.